botflux/souperman/README.md

 ## To fix

 - Layout 1 text, it need to be properly style.
 Maybe use grid.
+- Menu need to use javascript instead of css weird tricks

 ## How to run